 Blog

 The Abbé Pierre Foundation (FAP) has warned that homelessness and terrible living circumstances are rising in France.
 The nonprofit estimates 330,000 homeless persons in France in its annual study, released on Wednesday.
 This is 30,000 more than the previous year and a 130% rise over 2012, the date of the most recent INSEE research on the issue.
 The study also addresses the government and the "inadequacy" of its efforts to address the problem.
 That is why discussing homelessness with children in French schools is critical.
-In online sessions on the LiveXP platform, you may discuss homelessness with the French tutor online.

 English Language Learners account for approximately one in every seven kids enrolled in New York public schools yearly.
 Homeless students make up a significant proportion of this category, increasing by more than 55% in seven years.
 By the end of the school year 2023, one in every six English language learners, or 24,000 pupils, was homeless.